hed-standard/hed-documentation/quick-guide-edit.md

 ![CTAGGER](images/CTAGGER.png)

 CTAGGER (for 'Community Tagger') is an application written in Java to faciliate the process of adding HED tags to recorded events in existing datasets.
 Through its GUI, users can explore the HED schema, quickly look up and add tags (or tag groups) to the desired event codes, and use import/export features to reuse tags on other datasets (e.g., other datasets from the same study).

-On the left side, the **Data Events** panel containins values of the selected event field and their associated tags.
+On the left side, the **Data Events** panel contains values of the selected event field and their associated tags.
 The right panel **Schema Tags** contains all available tags organized defined in the HED schema hierarchy.
 The process of tagging is then to simply choose tags from the schema to associate with each event code.
-The search bar in the **Schema Tags** panel can be used to look up a tag and see its position in the HED schema.
-Users can also use the search bar in the **Data Events** panel to quickly look up and directly add a tag to the selected event value.

 First we will add a short label and a detailed description to the event codes using tag *Event/Label* and *Event/Description*.
 These tags are meant for human readability and will be ignored during machine processing.
 A restriction in HED tags is that tag values must not contain a comma (a common mistake in beginner event descriptions).
 Next, we want to generally categorize these events using tag *Event/Category*.
 We will use the tag *Event/Category/Experimental stimulus* for stimulus presentation events (here, "*square*" events) and  *Event/Category/Participant response* for participant response events (here, "*rt*" events).